da-rth/clientserver-ftp-sockets-demo/README.md

 # Client Server FTP

-A python client-server file transfer protocol system This project makes use of the python sockets library and demonstrates client-server communication.
+A python client-server file transfer protocol system.

+This project makes use of the python sockets library and demonstrates client-server communication.

 Features: